Finding a Top Financial Advisor Firm in Portland, Oregon

-Of Becker Capital Management’s 15 advisors on staff, there are two certified financial planners (CFPs), three chartered financial analysts (CFAs) and one certified private wealth advisor (CPWA).
+Of Becker Capital Management’s several advisors, there are three certified financial planners (CFPs), three chartered financial analysts (CFAs) and one certified private wealth advisor (CPWA).

 Becker Capital Management, Inc. Background

 Founded in 1976, Becker Capital Management, Inc. is just a year younger than the oldest firm on this list, Ferguson Wellman Capital Management, Inc. Becker Capital Management is completely employee-owned.
-Four employees - CEO Janeen McAninch, President Patrick Becker, Jr., Director of Research Blake Howells and partner John Becker - own more than 5% of the firm.
+Four employees - CEO Janeen McAninch, president Patrick Becker, Jr., CIO Blake Howells and partner John Becker - each own more than 5% of the firm.

 Becker Capital Management, Inc. creates customized portfolios for each client, based on his or her current income, risk tolerance, restrictions and long-term growth needs.
 The firm works with each of its clients to determine the appropriate asset allocation for both their taxable portfolios and their retirement funds, with a focus on tax efficiency.

 Becker Capital Management uses both active and passive strategies for client portfolios.
-Its investment strategies include all cap value equity, all cap value equity with ETFs, focused all cap value equity, large cap value equity, balanced, balanced with ETFs and fixed income.
+Its investment strategies include all cap value equity, all cap value equity with exchange-traded funds (ETFs), focused all cap value equity, large cap value equity, balanced, balanced with ETFs and fixed income.
 Typically Becker Capital Management invests its clients' assets in individual value-oriented stocks, municipal and taxable bonds, mutual funds and exchange-traded funds.

 Vista Capital Partners, Inc.

-Vista Capital Partners, Inc., a fee-only firm that specializes in investment and wealth management, requires its clients to have at least $2 million.
-The firm has six certified financial planners (CFPs) and three chartered financial analysts (CFAs) on staff.
+Vista Capital Partners, Inc., a fee-only firm that specializes in investment and wealth management, requires its clients to have at least $2 million in investable assets.
+The firm has eight certified financial planners (CFPs) and three chartered financial analysts (CFAs) on staff.

 Vista Capital Partners, Inc. Background

 Vista Capital Partners, Inc. was founded in 2001.
-The firm is principally owned by the its director of business, Michael O'Reilly, and its CEO, Doug Johanson.
+The firm's director of business, Michael O'Reilly, and its CEO, Doug Johanson, principally own the business.
 Other employees own a lesser percentage of the firm.

 In addition to its investment and wealth advisory services, Vista Capital Partners advises its clients on retirement planning, concentrated positions, college savings plans and charitable giving.
 The firm collaborates with clients' other advisors in the areas of insurance, estate planning and taxes to create a fully comprehensive wealth management plan.